|Product||VLinn LM1 Drums|

 - Separate pitch tuning: This is one of the coolest feature of the LM-1, letting you tune any voice to a particular frequency for a wide range of sounds.
 The EPROM's data were read one byte at the time by a counter which speed was controlled by a relatively stable oscillator, the counters reading speed could then be affected by the external tuning pots in a limited range of + or - 1 octave.
 This tuning range can be tweaked and the VLINN provides a useful wide range of pitch from 1000Hz to 44100Hz and anything in between based on a real mod. (stock was around 12048 - 30303Hz.).

 - Separate outputs: The LM-1 featured separate outputs for every voices, so as the VLINN.
 You can choose from ALL to 1 Stereo Channel or Separate Channels for each voice in your DAW.

 - Velocity control: You can limit yourself to only two velocity levels or use the full range of MIDI velocity for convenience.

-- GUI & automation: The GUI features the original trigger buttons for quick listening and controls over every aspect of the drum machine, most of the parameters like volume and pitch knobs can be MIDI learned and controlled by an external MIDI Hardware.
+- GUI & automation: The GUI features the original trigger buttons for quick listening and controls over every aspect of the drum machine, most of the parameters like volume and pitch knobs can be MIDI learned to control changes from any external MIDI Hardware.